elko-dev/spawn/README.md

 # spawn
 [![CircleCI](https://circleci.com/gh/elko-dev/spawn.svg?style=svg)](https://circleci.com/gh/elko-dev/spawn) [![Go Report Card](https://goreportcard.com/badge/github.com/elko-dev/spawn)](https://goreportcard.com/report/github.com/elko-dev/spawn)

 Spawn is a project scaffolding tool.
 It is designed to take an opinion on how to build web and mobile application front and backends.
-It relies on a number of open source tools and frameworks to help bootstrap you applications.
+It relies on a number of open source tools and frameworks to help bootstrap you applications, enforce best practices, and save time!

+**Spawn's origins** </br>
+[Elko](https://elko.dev) is a Software Development firm that specializes in product based application and cloud development.
+We strive to build the best products for our customers, and for the best price!
+We are always looking for ways to make our processes more efficient, particularly from an engineering perspective.
+One thing our engineers noticed is that we spent time at the start of each project doing the same things.
+Creating our initial applications, standing up CI pipelines, deployment platforms, integrating with user management services like [Firebase](https://firebase.com/), creating our initial Web/Mobile integrations with our GraphQL apis, etc.  We realized that we could save time (and thus save our clients money!) if we began to automate these processes.
+We can also ensure consistancy across our projects, enforce best practices, and gain additional development speed through these efficiencies

 ## Supported Platforms
 1. Heroku